wences-sanchez/Knowledge-Base/pages/Computational Thinking for Problem Solving.md

 -
 - ## [[Computational Thinking for Problem Solving/Week 1: Pillars of Computational Thinking]]
 	- ## 1.1 Introduction
+		- Computational thinking is not just about computers at all.
+		- This course does not teach Programming (is that good or bad?
+I'll tell you in a while)
+	- ## 1.2 Decomposition
 		-
 	-
 -